-Background & Mission
+Our History & Mission

 In 1999, Rakos teamed up with Mary Bowers, a first-grade teacher at the time, and together they established tutoring programs for reading within four Wisconsin school districts.
-These literacy programs remain a major component of the KIDS RANCH mission to this day.
+These literacy programs remain a major component of the Kids Ranch mission to this day.

-Literacy Program (Sept-May)
+Literacy Program (September-May)

 Summer Day Camp Program (June-August)

 Celebrating childhood and connecting children with nature, the Kids Ranch summer day camp program provides a peaceful break for struggling kids.
 Located in rural Rock Springs, Wisconsin, campers engage in activities that focus on literacy development, team-building exercises, arts and crafts, mental wellness, nature hikes, gardening, and horseback riding.